 Mistake #4: Not taking the time to steam or iron delicate pieces before putting them back.

-Going through everything one by one made me realize that a solid chunk of my clothes was unwearable because they were wrinkly.
-The fact is that I wasn't taking the time to steam them, I'd just choose something else to wear instead, especially if I was rushing to get dressed.
+Going through everything one by one made me realize that a solid chunk of my clothes was unwearable because the pieces were wrinkly.
+The fact is that I wasn't taking the time to steam them.
+I'd just choose something else to wear instead, especially if I was rushing to get dressed.
 A quick fix?
-Take a few minutes to steam these delicate pieces before putting them away, so they're fresh and ready to go for next time.
+Take a few minutes to steam these delicate pieces before putting them away so they're fresh and ready to go for next time.

 Mistake #5: Thinking that minor stains and rips can't be mended and tossing the "faulty" pieces.

 A little extra care in mending a stain or rip can go a long way if you really love an item.
 But the flip side is also true: Pieces that are past the point of fixing shouldn't be taking up space in your closet.

 Mistake #6: Using random hangers rather than uniform ones.